jozavala-msft/data-accelerator/Local-Tutorial-Tag-Rules-output-to-local-file.md

  - Set a Description for the rule and a tag to describe the rule.
 This will be additional metadata being added to rows of the input table DataXProcessInput.
  - In conditions, select the column of data to monitor and set the condition to measure against.  i.e. select 'temperature' in the column, select '>' and 60.
 This would trigger the rule when the temperature value is above 60.
 ![Add Rule Warm](./tutorials/images/addrulewarm.png)
- - In the Query tab, add the following, before the other OUTPUT statement:
+ - In the Query tab, call ProcessRules() API and route the data to your desired output sink:
 ```sql
 	--DataXQuery--
 	T1 = ProcessRules(DataXProcessedInput);